siddhartha-gadgil/presentations/questautomath.md

 ---

-## Why is our brain not a supercomputer?
+# Why aren't we supercomputers?

-* A neuron completes between 1 and 200 operations in a second.
+* A neuron completes between 1 and 200 operations in a second while a laptop completes about 3 billion.
-* The 100 trillion operations per second are performed by massively parallel computation.
+* The 100 trillion operations per second the brain performs are achieved by massively parallel computation.
-* Logical/Algorithmic reasoning often cannot be parallelized.
+* Logic/Algorithms often cannot be parallelized, e.g. long division.
 * With computers, the number of operations per second grew rapidly till about 15 years ago, but then have stopped growing.
 * Instead the power has grown through more parallel computation.
 * This is especially so with the use of _Graphics Processing Units_ (GPUs), which are used in machine learning.